 Employees are more focused on wellness and overall health than ever before.
 They realise that they spend many of their best hours on the job and if they don’t take care of their health, the good times won’t last forever.

 Benefits such as gym passes, massages, yoga classes, and generous maternity or paternity leave all sit high on the list of benefits that employees consider important.
-For pet owners, being able to bring their dog to work is also popular one.
+For pet owners, being able to bring their dog to work is another fun perk.
+With more people adopting pets than ever before, offering pet health insurance for employees’ furry family members is an increasingly popular and affordable benefit.

 Employees are often offered discounts from their employer, more often than not for their goods and services.
 This is reasonably popular, but not everyone has a need for what their company offers.
 Business would do better to negotiate discounts with consumer-focused companies that employees buy from regularly, even if the discount is less.